FORMiND-Lab/formind-lab/content/authors/jiongming_chen/_index.md

 ---
 # Display name
-title: HU, Xudong 胡旭东
+title: CHEN, Jiongming 陈炯铭

 # Full name (for SEO)
-first_name: Xudong
+first_name: Jiongming
-last_name: a_Hu
+last_name: b_Chen

 # Username (this should match the folder name)
 authors:
-  - a_xudong_hu
+  - jiongming_chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. - 2025 fall, School of Integrated Circuit
+role: Master - 2025 fall, School of Integrated Circuit

 # Organizations/Affiliations
 organizations: